ChrisMagliano/chrismagliano.github.io/_portfolio/UCL.md

 The competition began with a dominating five-year stretch by Spain, led predominantly by Real Madrid.
 Their unprecedented winning streak, however, was disrupted in 1960 when Benfica from Portugal emerged victorious, securing the title again the following year and showcasing their prowess on the European stage.
 Following this period, Italy began to assert itself in European football, with Milan and Inter Milan each claiming the trophy over the next three years, marking a significant shift in power.
 This was followed by a period of fluctuation, with various countries—Spain, Scotland, England, and Italy—each enjoying spells of success.
 The uncertainty was eventually halted by an extraordinary four-year run from the Netherlands (1969-70, 1971-73), with Feyenoord and Ajax dominating the scene.
 This Dutch dominance set the stage for a new era, as European football witnessed the rise of English and German teams up until 1983.
 From 1984 onwards, the competition entered a phase of remarkable unpredictability, characterized by a wide array of winners and no dominant streak lasting more than two decades.
 This era saw many teams capturing their first UEFA Champions League titles, reflecting a period of intense competition and emerging talent.
 Despite the volatility, Spanish clubs, particularly Real Madrid and FC Barcelona, along with Italian and English teams, consistently made their mark, maintaining their presence at the top.
 The landscape shifted again in 2014, marking the beginning of a new Spanish era.
 Real Madrid and FC Barcelona took center stage, with Real Madrid securing the title six times.
-This period of Spanish dominance was briefly interrupted by English clubs—Liverpool, Chelsea, and Manchester City—as well as by Bayern Munich from Germany.
+This period of Spanish dominance was occasionally interrupted by English clubs—Liverpool, Chelsea, and Manchester City—as well as by Bayern Munich from Germany.
 The prominence of these teams underscores a broader trend: today, the most successful and prestigious clubs are found in the Premier League (England) and La Liga (Spain), reflecting their ongoing influence and supremacy in European football.

 ### Finals analysis
 #### Scores and goals
 We keep our analysis by examining the available information about the UCL finals from 1955 to 2023.
-We started by observing that the most common score during a UCL final is **1-0** that occurred 19 times out of 69 finals (\approx 27 %).
+We started by observing that the most common score during a UCL final is **1-0** that occurred 19 times out of 69 finals (nearly 27 %).
 <div style="float: right; width: 800px; text-align: center;">
     <img src="/images/portfolio_ucl/top5_scores.png" alt="Illustration of combining vision and language modalities" style="width: 100%;">
     <p><em>Figure 8: Top five scores in a UCL final.</em></p>